osb-group/osb-learn/storyboarding/cookbook/optimization.rst

 The Ranking Criteria: From Elite Beat Agents to Particle Visualizer
 ===================================================================
-- Talk about how ranking criteria has changed standards over time
-- Talk about the new ranking criteria and its standards
-- Following these principles in optimizing a storyboard

-When storyboards were first introduced into osu!, they were intended to be in the same style as seen in the background animations of the Ouendan and Elite Beat Agents games: basic slideshows of images, simplistic pass/fail visuals, and a narrative from start to finish.
-And yet, as osu! continuously grew, more tools became available for development, and innovators stepped up the plate to push the boundaries of storyboarding far more than its original intentions.
+When storyboards were first introduced into osu!, they were intended to mimic the background animations of the Ouendan and Elite Beat Agents games: basic slideshows of images, simplistic pass/fail visuals, and a narrative from start to finish.
+And yet, as osu! continuously grew, more tools became available for development, and innovators pushed the boundaries of storyboarding far more than its original intentions.

 .. figure:: img/optimization/inspiration.gif
    :scale: 100%